pranjalg96/Stylized-Image-captioning/README.md

 # Stylized Image captioning
 Reproducing Hu, et. al., ICML 2017's "Toward Controlled Generation of Text" in PyTorch to solve the Stylized captioning problem.
 Only perform romantic style captioning from factual.
+Please refer to 'final_report.pdf' for more details.

 (wise0dd's implementation, but with actual dataset rather than inbuilt SST dataset.
 Some minor structural changes as well.)